simplocms/docs/docs/theme/controllers.md

 ```

 It should be noted that there are already several controllers in theme controllers directory - `ArticlesController`, `PagesController` and
 `SearchController`.
-These controllers provide you a good way for modify some default logic or view of default pages in SIMPLO CMS theme.
+These controllers provide you a good way for modify some main logic or view for default pages in SIMPLO CMS theme.